fwupd/fwupd/plugins/logitech-hidpp/README.md

 This plugin can flash the firmware on:

-* Logitech Unifying dongles, both the Nordic (U0007) device and the Texas Instruments (U0008) versions
+* Logitech Unifying USB receivers, both the Nordic (U0007) device and the Texas Instruments (U0008) versions
-* Logitech Bolt dongles
+* Logitech Bolt USB receivers
 * Unifying peripherals through the Unifying receiver
 * Peripherals through the Bolt receiver and directly through BLE

-This plugin will not work with the different "Nano" dongle (U0010) as it does not use the Unifying protocol.
+This plugin will not work with the different "Nano" USB receiver (U0010) as it does not use the Unifying protocol.

 Some bootloader protocol information was taken from the [Mousejack](https://www.mousejack.com/) project,